cashubtc/nuts/XX.md

 of amounts that are available in the keyset of the `active_keyset_id`.
 We ignore any amounts greater than `params.maximum_amount_for_one_output`, they are not considered as available to this amount-selection algorithm.
+If `params.maximum_amount_for_one_output` is zero, then no filtering is applied and all the keyset's amounts are available.

 The algorithm greedily takes the largest amount, smaller than that maximum amount,